bprzybylski/IB-CS-GeS/content/extended-essay/assessment-criteria/_index.md

   - *Avoid excessive technicality, considering that the reader may not be an expert in the specific addressed topic*.

 ## Criterion C: Critical thinking
-(Strands: Research, Analysis and Discussion and evaluation)
+**Strands**: `Research`, `Analysis` and `Discussion and evaluation`

 - **Logical Argument Development:**
-  - Develop a logically flowing argument throughout the essay through careful planning.
+  - Develop a logically flowing argument throughout the essay.

 - **Selective and Critical Use of Information:**
-  - Select information directly relevant to the research question, avoiding an excessive number of sources.
+  - *Select information directly relevant to the research question*, avoiding an excessive number of sources.
-  - Evaluate the relevance, necessity, and validity of sources, especially those from the internet.
+  - Evaluate the relevance, necessity, and validity of sources.

 - **Thorough Analysis and Conclusions:**
   - Draw conclusions throughout the essay, not solely in the concluding section.
   - Analyze tables and graphs, going beyond translation to explain the underlying reasons for the obtained results.

 - **Comprehensive Final Conclusions:**
-  - Final conclusions should extend beyond summarizing, presenting a justified answer to the original research question.
+  - *Final conclusions should extend beyond summarizing*, presenting a justified answer to the original research question.
   - Indicate potential areas for future research to explore unanswered questions or expand the essay's original scope.

 ## Criterion D: Presentation
-(Strands: Structure, Layout)
-This criterion relates to the extent to which the essay conforms to accepted academic standards in relation to how research papers should be presented.
-It also relates to how well these elements support the reading, understanding and evaluation of the essay.
-Students may provide a section and sub-section structure to their essays, with appropriate informative headings.
+**Strands**: `Structure`, `Layout`

+- **Use of Charts, Images, and Tables:**
+  - Carefully select and label charts, images, and tables from literature sources.
+  - Include large tables of raw data you collected in the appendix, carefully labeled.
+  - Design tables of processed data to clearly display relevant information in the most appropriate form.
-Use of charts, images and tables
+  - Limit the use of graphs, charts, and tables to enhance the written explanation without overwhelming the communication.

-Any charts, images or tables from literature sources included in the essay must be carefully selected and labelled.
-They should only be used if they are directly relevant to the research question, contribute towards the understanding of the argument and are of a good graphic quality.
-8
-Large tables of raw data collected by the student are best included in an appendix, where they should be carefully labelled.
-Tables of processed data should be designed to clearly display the information in the most appropriate form.
-Graphs or charts drawn from the analysed data should be selected to highlight only the most pertinent aspects related to the argument.
-Too many graphs, charts and tables will distract from the overall quality of the communication.
-Only processed data that is central to the argument of the essay should be included in the body of the essay, as close as possible to its first reference.
-Tables should enhance a written explanation, but not themselves include significant bodies of text.
-If they do, then these words must be included in the word count.
-If an experimental method is long and complex, students may place the raw data in an appendix and include a summary of the methods in the body of the essay.
-Students who choose this option must be careful to ensure that the summary contains all elements that contribute to the quality of the investigation, since appendices are not an essential section of the EE and examiners are not required to read them.
-In other words, any important information that contributes to the evaluation of the method must be in the body of the essay and not the appendix.
-For experiments where numerical results are calculated from data obtained by changing one of the variables, it is generally good practice to show one example of the calculation in the main body of the essay.
-The remainder can be displayed in tabular or graphical form.
-Any material that is not original must be carefully acknowledged, with specific attention paid to the acknowledgment and referencing of quotes and ideas.
-This acknowledgment and referencing is applicable to audio-visual material, text, graphs and data published in print and electronic sources.
-If the referencing does not meet the minimum standard as indicated in the guide (name of author, date of publication, title of source and page numbers as applicable), and is not consistently applied, work will be considered as a case of possible academic misconduct.
+- **Acknowledgment and Referencing:**
+  - *Acknowledge and reference any non-original material*, including audio-visual material, text, graphs, and data.
+  - Follow proper referencing standards, including the name of the author, date of publication, title of the source, and page numbers.

+- **Bibliography, Structure, and Presentation:**
-A bibliography is essential and has to be presented in a standard format.
-Title page, table of contents, page numbers, etc must contribute to the quality of presentation.
+  - Include a bibliography in a standard format.
+  - Ensure the title page, table of contents, and page numbers contribute to the overall quality of presentation.
+  - Follow accepted academic standards for research paper presentation.
+  - Consider using a section and sub-section structure with informative headings.

+- **Word Limit and Exclusions:**
+  - *Keep the essay narrative within the 4,000-word limit*.
-The essay must not exceed 4,000 words of narrative.
-Graphs, figures, calculations, diagrams, formulas and equations are not included in the word count.
-Students must be aware that examiners will not read beyond the 4,000-word limit, nor assess any material presented thereafter.
+  - Note that graphs, figures, calculations, diagrams, formulas, and equations *are not included in the word count*.
+  - *Examiners will not read beyond the 4,000-word limit*, and no assessment will be made on material presented thereafter.

 ## Criterion E: Engagement
-(Strands: Reflections on planning and progress)
+**Strands**: `Reflections on planning and progress`

-This criterion assesses the student’s engagement with their research focus and the research process.
-It will be applied by the examiner at the end of the assessment of the essay, after considering the student’s Reflections on planning and progress Form (RPPF).
-9
-Students are expected to provide reflections on the decision-making and planning process undertaken in completing the essay.
-Students must demonstrate how they arrived at a topic as well as the methods and approach used.
-This criterion assesses the extent to which a student has evidenced the rationale for decisions made throughout the planning process and the skills and understandings developed.
-For example, students may reflect on:
-• the approach and strategies they chose, and their relative success
+- **Reflection on Decision-Making and Planning:**
+  - Reflect on how the student arrived at the chosen topic.
+  - Explore the methods and approach used in completing the essay.
+  - Assess the rationale for decisions made throughout the planning process.

+- **Assessment Criteria:**
+  - Evaluate the extent to which the student demonstrates the rationale for decisions.
+  - Examine the development of skills and understandings through reflection.
+  - Consider critical and reflective thinking beyond procedural descriptions.

+- **Specific Reflection Areas:**
+  - Reflect on the success of the chosen approach and strategies.
-• the Approaches to learning skills they have developed and their effect on the student as a learner
+  - Assess the impact of Approaches to Learning skills on the student as a learner.
-• how their conceptual understandings have developed or changed as a result of their research
+  - Discuss how conceptual understandings have developed or changed due to research.
-• setbacks they faced in their research and how they overcame these
+  - Explore setbacks faced in research and how they were overcome.
-• questions that emerged as a result of their research
+  - Reflect on questions that emerged as a result of the research.
-• what they would do differently if they were to undertake the research again.
+  - Consider what the student would do differently if undertaking the research again.

+- **Effective Reflection:**
-Effective reflection highlights the journey the student has engaged in through the EE process.
-Students must show evidence of critical and reflective thinking that goes beyond simply describing the procedures that have been followed.
+  - Highlight the journey the student has engaged in through the Extended Essay (EE) process.
+  - Show evidence of critical and reflective thinking that goes beyond procedural descriptions.
-The reflections must provide the examiner with an insight into student thinking, creativity and originality within the research process.
-The student voice must be clearly present and demonstrate the learning that has taken place.
+  - Provide insight into student thinking, creativity, and originality in the research process.
+  - Ensure the student's voice is clearly present and demonstrates the learning that has taken place.